 By: Sharon Aron Baron

-Michelle Gomez has been chosen to to fill the commission seat once again for Patti Atkins-Grad who resigned just weeks before a recall election was to take place.
+Michelle Gomez has been chosen to fill the commission seat once again for Patti Atkins-Grad, who resigned just weeks before a recall election was to take place.
 She was appointed to the seat for over two years when Atkins-Grad was suspended by the Governor on corruption charges in 2010.

-After a competitive interview process took place this week with eight other candidates, the four voting members including the mayor was deadlocked between Gomez and Employee Benefit Specialist Mike Gelin.
+After a competitive interview process took place this week with eight other candidates, the four voting members, including the mayor was deadlocked between Gomez and Employee Benefits Specialist Mike Gelin.
 It wasn’t until Commissioner Pam Bushnell moved to change her vote to Gomez that the deadlock broke.

-The commissioners urged Gelin to stay involved with the city and to run in 2014, which he said he may consider.
+The commissioners urged Gelin to stay involved with the city and run in 2014, which he said he might consider.